Introduction

 Auxiliary Components

-Assertion DA: A centralized server that is operated by Phylax Systems Inc and is responsible for storing the Assertion bytecode, so that it’s available to both end-users for inspection as also to the Assertion Enforcer for execution.
-The Assertion ID is derived by hashing the bytecode.
-This component will be decentralized in the future.
+- Assertion DA: Data Availability layer that is responsible for storing the Assertion bytecode, making it available to both end-users for inspection and to the Assertion Enforcer for execution.

 -